microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 ![Position of TabHeader TabFooter and TabActionContent](https://user-images.githubusercontent.com/25991996/53277918-4c654400-36bb-11e9-9d0d-4fac948bc9f0.png)

 # Open Questions
-1. Should Tab Tearoff be something that the control handles or that the app handles?
-1. Should there be a built-in "Add new tab" button?
-1. How can an app customize that the Selected tab looks like (ie. in Edge)?
-1. The API currently takes a lot of inspiration from the Toolkit.
-Are there any chances to iterate/improve?
 1. What visual affordance should we use when not all tabs fit?
 Bumpers or dropdown+flyout?